 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Priority 1 (a) Basic Services- Teachers appropriately assigned and fully credentialed for assignment From the Cal Sas reporting 100% of teachers are fully credentialed and assigned appropriately.
-From the Cal Sas reporting 100% of teachers are fully credentialed and assigned appropriately.
-From Cal Sas 100% of teachers are fully credentialed and assigned appropriately Priority 1 (b) Pupils have sufficient access to standards aligned instructional materials From the California School Dashboard Local Indicators From the California School Dashboard Local Indicators From the California School Dashboard Local Indicators Self-Reflection tool: 100% Of students have access to standards aligned materials.
+From the Cal Saas reporting 100% of teachers are assigned appropriately.
+74% of teachers are fully credentialed and assigned appropriately.
+From Cal Saas 100% of teachers are fully credentialed and assigned appropriately Priority 1 (b) Pupils have sufficient access to standards aligned instructional materials From the California School Dashboard Local Indicators From the California School Dashboard Local Indicators From the California School Dashboard Local Indicators From the California School Dashboard Local Indicators motractional materials Self-Reflection tool: 100% Of students have access to standards aligned materials.
+Self-Reflection tool: 100% Of students have access to standards aligned materials.
 Self-Reflection tool: 100% Of students have access to standards aligned materials.
 Self-Reflection tool: 100% Of students have access to standards aligned materials.

 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Priority 1 (c) School facilities maintained and in good repair.
-Maintain Rating on FIT/SARC- of "Good" or better Maintained Rating on FIT/SARC- of "Good" or better Maintain a rating of "Good" or better from FIT/SARC Priority 2 (a) Implementation of California Academic and Performance Standards.
+Maintain Rating on FIT/SARC- of "Good" or better Maintained Rating on FIT/SARC- of "Good" or better Maintained Rating on FIT/SARC- of "Good" or better Maintain a rating of "Good" or better from FIT/SARC Priority 2 (a) Implementation of California Academic and Performance Standards.
 From the California Dashboard Local Indicators self- reflection tool, survey data reflects 100% of teachers received Professional Development in CCSS.
 Classroom observations show that the CCSS are substantially implemented into ELA/ELD and Math instruction.
 From the California Dashboard Local Indicators self- reflection tool, survey data reflects 100% of teachers received Professional Development in CCSS.
 Classroom observations show that the CCSS are substantially implemented into ELA/ELD and Math instruction.
 From the California Dashboard Local Indicators self- reflection tool, survey data reflects 100% of teachers received Professional Development in CCSS.
+Classroom observations show that the CCSS are substantially implemented into ELA/ELD and Math instruction.
+From the California Dashboard Local Indicators self- reflection tool, survey data reflects 100% of teachers received Professional Development in CCSS.
 Classroom observations show that the CCSS full implementation and sustainability ELA/ELD and Math instruction.
 Priority 2 (b): Programs/Services that enable English Learners access to CCSS and ELD standards for academic content and English language proficiency.
-Based on a review of daily schedules and lesson plans, 100 % of EL students are provided an additional 30-40 minutes of daily Designated ELD instruction and Integrated ELD instructional support during content instruction Based on a review of daily schedules and lesson plans, 100 % of EL students are provided an additional 30-40 minutes of daily Designated ELD instruction and Integrated ELD instructional support during content instruction 100% of EL students are provided an additional 30-40 minutes of daily Designated ELD instruction and Integrated ELD instructional support during content instruction based on a review of daily schedules and lesson plans.
-Priority 4(a): Student Achievement State (2018-19 data) English Language Arts: Yellow 29.8 The 2020 California Dashboard was English Language Arts: 10 or fewer points below standard.
+Based on a review of daily schedules and lesson plans, 100 % of EL students are provided an additional 30-40 minutes of daily Designated ELD instruction and Integrated ELD instructional support during content instruction Based on a review of daily schedules and lesson plans, 100 % of EL students are provided an additional 30-40 minutes of daily Designated ELD instruction and Integrated ELD instructional support during content instruction Based on a review of daily schedules and lesson plans, 100 % of EL students are provided an additional 30-40 minutes of daily Designated ELD instruction and Integrated ELD instructional support during content instruction 100% of EL students are provided an additional 30-40 minutes of daily Designated ELD instruction and Integrated ELD instructional support during content instruction based on a review of daily schedules and lesson plans.
+Priority 4(a): Student Achievement State (2018-19 data) English Language Arts: Yellow 29.8 The 2020 California Dashboard was 2022 California Dashboard English Language Arts: 24 or fewer points below standard.